nkostoulas/xm-companies/README.md

 The application is containerized.
 Deploy it using Docker Compose in production.

 ## Future Improvements
-- unit tests
+- add unit tests
-- integration tests
+- add integration tests
-- proper secrets management for jwt authentication
+- secrets management for jwt authentication
-- proper secrets management for database access
+- secrets management for database access
 - authentication for Kafka
+- use protos for API and event streaming